 - a.
-Request for commitment of the funds should be signed by the Commitment officer of the financing division of MoED and approved by Executive chef of KEEA. - b.
+Request for commitment of the funds should be signed by the Commitment officer of the financing division of MoED and approved by Chief Administrative Officer (CAO). - b.
 The procurement notices will be published by the Procurement division of MoED.
 Specific Procurement Notice (SPN) published in the local newspaper(s) of wide circulation, and in the United Nations Development Business on-line (through submitting draft SPN to the World Bank/Client Connection) and on MoED website; - c.
-PIU procurement specialist will ensure that the bids are received as well as kept unopened in a locked safe until the bid opening date.

-d.
-The Executive chief of KEEA will appoint the Evaluation committee, based on the proposal of Project Manager of division of MoED will publish the contracts.
+The procurement division of MoED will ensure that the bids are received as well as kept unopened in a locked safe until the bid opening date. - d.
+The office of CAO of MoED will appoint the Evaluation committee, based on the proposal of PIU/KEEA, within 3 working days from the bid opening date. - e.
+Evaluation committee will prepare the Evaluation Report with the recommendation for award, which will be sent to Procurement division; - f.
+Procurement division of MoED will announce the contracts award to the lowest evaluated responsive bidder. - g.
+Procurement division of MoED will publish the contracts. - h.
+The CAO will authorize the disbursements according to the contracts.